Azure-Samples/ms-identity-java-servlet-webapp-authentication/certificates.md

 1. Select **Upload certificate** and, in select the browse button on the right to select the certificate you just exported, webapp.cer (or your existing certificate).
 1. Select **Add**.

-### 3. Update your application configuration and code
+### Step 3.
+Update your application configuration and code

 In the configuration file of your web app: